 Not necessarily.
 Our Nursing program is very selective and requires special enrollment procedures.
-Here is the deadline for the limited enrollment program:

-Remember: The application, high school transcript or GED scores, college transcript (if applicable), official ACT or SAT scores and other pertinent information must be on file by the particular deadline for you to receive full consideration.
+Remember, the application, high school transcript or GED scores, college transcript (if applicable), official ACT or SAT scores and other pertinent information must be on file by the particular deadline for you to receive full consideration.

 If you haven’t graduated from high school, you may be admitted to Fairmont State by passing the General Education Development (GED) Test.
-You must be a veteran, over 19 years of age or past the age you would have been had you remained in high school until graduation.
-Also you must be out of school more than one year preceding your application to be eligible.
+You must be a veteran, over 19 years of age, or past the age you would have been had you remained in high school until graduation.
+Also, you must be out of school more than one year preceding your application to be eligible.

 If you are a transfer student and want to enter one of our four-year programs, here’s how you qualify: